 The Tower of Babel incident following the great flood may indicate that the flood was a localised phenomenon

-The story of the great flood contains a number of references to “the earth”.
-That this may not be intended to refer to the whole world, but rather to the whole of the then inhabited world is borne out by the contents of verse 1 of chapter 11, which relates events occurring after the flood, and reads:
+The story of the great flood in Chapters 6 - 9 of Genesis contains a number of references to “the earth”, and one reference in Chapter 8 verse 9 to "the face of all the earth" in respect of the dove which could find "no rest for the sole of her foot".
+Clearly the dove's range was limited to a small area and so "the face of all the earth" in its context refers to a limited area.
+That these expressions of area may not be intended to refer to the whole world, but rather to the whole of the then inhabited world is borne out by the contents of verse 1 of chapter 11, which relates events occurring after the flood, and reads:

 If we postulate that the flood was confined to the then human-inhabited world, the narrative becomes more probable, including such elements of it as Noah’s ability to accommodate all the animals, the limited area of the ark and the fact that the animals were able to get to it.

 A further alternative point worth making is that the revelation at Sinai and the Divine authorship of the Five Books are clearly established.
 That authorship includes a flood narrative and how we are to understand it may be debatable.

 Perhaps we have to view it simply as a miracle – one well within the capability of the Creator not only of our unimaginably huge and magnificent universe, but also of all its billions and billions of detailed material including the smallest particles of matter science tells us of, but which we cannot see - the quarks inside an atom.